-For the majority of the time, tourists will use the Cuban Convertible Peso for paying for goods and services while in Cuba.
-In fact, most all tourists in Cuba can get away with only using CUC during their visit.
-These services include travel expenses such as flights, buses, and hotels as well as recreational shops, bars, and restaurants.
-In Cuba, most stores and restaurants price their goods in CUCs with no other payment options for either locals or tourists.
+For the majority of the time, travelers will use the Cuban Convertible Peso for paying for goods and services while in Cuba.
+In fact, most all travelers in Cuba can get away with only using CUC during their visit.
+These services include travel expenses such as flights, buses, and accommodations, as well as shops, bars, and restaurants.
+In Cuba, many stores and restaurants price their goods in CUCs with no other payment options for either locals or travelers.

-Tourists will need to exchange money at the airport upon arrival in Cuba as people cannot buy Cuban Convertible Pesos (CUCs) outside of Cuba.
-Similarly, tourists should exchange, spend, or donate any remaining CUCs before leaving Cuba as CUCs cannot use of exchange the currency outside of Cuba.
+Travelers will need to exchange money at the airport upon arrival in Cuba as people cannot buy Cuban Convertible Pesos (CUCs) outside of Cuba.
+Similarly, travelers should exchange, spend, or donate any remaining CUCs before leaving Cuba as CUCs cannot be taken out of Cuba, nor be exchanged outside of Cuba.

 Using the Cuban Non-Convertible Peso (CUP) or Meneda Nacional (MN)

 The Cuban Non-Convertible Peso (CUPs) is Cuba’s national currency and mainly used by locals for purchasing basic necessities and living expenses.

 While CUCs are more common, CUPs are becoming more common for local street vendors.
-While CUCs would still be accepted, CUPs might be given in change that can sometimes be confusing for tourists.
-For the most part, tourists will only use MN with street vendors, in agricultural markets, taking collective transportation, and going to the movies.
+While CUCs would still be accepted, CUPs might be given in change that can sometimes be confusing for travelers.
+For the most part, travelers will only use MN with street vendors, in agricultural markets, taking collective transportation, and going to the movies.

 Exchanging Money in Cuba

 It’s important to remember that you cannot buy or exchange Cuban CUCs outside of the country.
-Therefore, tourists must exchange at least some money at the airport upon arrival.
+Therefore, travelers must exchange at least some money at the airport upon arrival.
 In general, we recommend exchanging about 200-300 USD into CUC at the start of the trip to be used for incidental spending such as drinks, gratuities, souvenirs, etc.